FH-Cloud-Computing/website/docs/lectures/1-cloud-intro/index.md

 Also in contrast to your home setup these servers contain an Out-Of-Bounds Management interface that allows remote management of servers even when they are turned off.
 The hardware components built into the server report their health status to this OOB management interface which allows for the simultaneous monitoring of thousands of machines.

 !!! note
     This is a fairly generic description of servers.
-Different vendors may chose to leave out certain features of their more &ldquo;budget&rdquo; line of servers, or call certain components differently.
+Different vendors may choose to leave out certain features of their more &ldquo;budget&rdquo; line of servers or call certain components differently.
 HP, for example, calls their OOBM &ldquo;Integrated Lights Out&rdquo;, Dell &ldquo;DRAC - Dell Remote Access Control&rdquo;, etc.

-When it comes to purchasing servers larger companies tend to go with the same components for a longer period of time and they also buy support from the vendor.
+When it comes to purchasing servers, larger companies tend to go with the same components for a longer period of time and they also buy support from the vendor.
 This sometimes includes hardware replacement done entirely by the vendor in the datacenter without the need for the customer to have staff on site.
 However, purchasing a specific set of components or ordering larger quantities of servers presents a logistics challenge and can sometimes take up to 3-4 months.
 Buying hardware is also an up-front investment which is hard to justify when demands change rapidly.

 {{ quiz("What components are redundant in a server?", [
     answer("Power supply"),